The Impact of Heterogeneity and Geometry on the Proof Complexity of Random Satisfiability: Formal Definitions

 where $\Gamma$ is the gamma function.
 Note that $\Pi_{d, \p}$ only depends on $d$ and $\p$ but is constant in $x$.
 Moreover $\Pi_{2, 2} = \pi$ (thus the name $\Pi$), and $\Pi_{d, \infty} = \lim_{\p \to \infty} \Pi_{d, \p} = 2^d$.
 For distances $x > 0.5$, the formula for $F_{\mathrm{dist}}(x)$ is more complicated (we basically have to subtract the parts reaching out of the hypercube).
 However, for our purposes, it suffices to know $F_{\mathrm{dist}}(x)$ for $x \le 0.5$ and use the obvious bound $F_{\mathrm{dist}}(x) \le 1$ for $x > 0.5$.

-\paragraph{Weighted Points and Distances.}
+\subsubsection{Weighted Points and Distances}

 We regularly consider a fixed set of $n$ points equipped with weights, which we call \emph{sites}.
 For a site $\pnt{s}_i$ with weight $w_i$, the \emph{weighted distance} of a point $\pnt{p}$ to $\pnt{s}_i$ is $\dist{\pnt{s}_i}{\pnt{p}}/w_i^{1/d}$.
 For a fixed value $x$, the set of points with weighted distance at most $x$ are the points with $\dist{\pnt{s}_i}{\pnt{p}} \le x w_i^{1/d}$.
 Note that the volume of this set is proportional to $w_i$.
 Intuitively, the region of influence of a site is thus proportional to its weight.
-To simplify notation in some places, we define \emph{normalized weights} $\omega_i = w_i^{1/d}$.
+To simplify notation in some places, we define \emph{normalized weights} $\omega_i = w_i^{1/d}$\punctuationfootnote{We note, in the context of weighted Voronoi diagrams, it is common to only use the normalized weights (just calling them ``weights'').
+In the context of random networks, however, the non-normalized weights are more common.
+As both notions have their advantages in different situations, we use both.}.